Conventional Report June 2022

 (b) Successfully complete the American Association of Veterinary State Board’s Program for the Assessment

-of Veterinary Education Equivalence (PAVE)(
+of Veterinary Education Equivalence (PAVE)(; and

 (4) Complete four clock hours of AIDS education as required in chapter 246-12 WAC, Part 8)).